-During the 1870s and 1880s, other railroad companies, including the Oregon Short Line and the Denver & Rio Grande Western, built direct connections to and from SLC.
+During the 1870s and 1880s, other railroad companies, including the Oregon Short Line and the Denver & Rio Grande Western, built direct connections to and from Salt Lake City.
 These companies also purchased land in the Pioneer Park neighborhood for their depots, railroad yards and maintenance centers.
 They constructed massive roundhouses, machine shops, engine and railroad car building facilities.
-Railroad related industries and benefiting businesses expanded constantly in the west side.
-From the 1890s, and into the first two decades of the 1900s, the Western Pacific Railroad, the Salt Lake & Los Angeles Railway (known first as Saltair Railway and later the Salt Lake, Garfield & Western Railway), the San Pedro, and the Los Angeles & Salt Lake Railroad, a subsidiary of Union Pacific, also expanded the industrial footprint of SLC’s west side.
+Railroad-related industries and benefiting businesses expanded constantly in the west side.
+From the 1890s, and into the first two decades of the 1900s, the Western Pacific Railroad, the Salt Lake & Los Angeles Railway (known first as Saltair Railway and later the Salt Lake, Garfield & Western Railway), the San Pedro, and the Los Angeles & Salt Lake Railroad, a subsidiary of Union Pacific, also expanded the industrial footprint of Salt Lake City’s west side.

 Along with the larger regional and in-state railroad carriers, the west side also became the hub and the key passenger destination for Utah’s two major interurban railroads (earlier versions of the UTA Frontrunner).
 Before and during the early years of America’s explosive automobile culture, many Wasatch Front residents used interurban rail service.
 The Salt Lake & Ogden Railway arrived first.
 Notably, the Salt Lake & Ogden Railway was renamed the Bamberger Electric Railroad (1891-1950s) or “the Bamberger.”
 The Salt Lake & Utah Railroad (1914–1946), or the “Orem Line,” followed, running as far south as Payson in Utah County.
 Both railroad companies built separate passenger depots on the west side.
 During the early 1920s, the two companies oversaw the construction of a larger combined depot located kitty-corner from the Salt Lake Temple.
 This Salt Lake Interurban Station was located at about 123 West South Temple, where the Abravanel Hall and portions of the Salt Palace Convention Center now sit.

-The railroad was not the only means of transportation in SLC.
+The railroad was not the only means of transportation in Salt Lake City.
 Horses, wagons, trucks, and automobiles consistently crossed the tracks.
 As rail lines expanded through the city, other forms of transportation were expected to wait at railroad crossings.
 The rail yards also proved to be dangerous.
 From 1911 to 1912, the Union Pacific and Denver & Rio Grande Western constructed concrete and steel viaducts over their rail yards to mitigate wait times.
-Later they, and eventually the city and the state built a succession of larger and larger replacement bridges.
+Later they, and eventually the city and the state, built a succession of larger and larger replacement bridges.
 By the mid-twentieth century, the Interstate-15 (I-15) Freeway with its on and off ramps and exchanges were built in tandem with the prior transportation corridor.
-It was the rail support systems and allied industries that made the west side different from the rest of SLC.
+It was the rail support systems and allied industries that made the west side different from the rest of Salt Lake City.

 Although railroads expanded in Salt Lake, Ogden remained Utah’s national railroad “hub city.”
 By the turn of the twentieth century, the widest railroad corridor in both cities ran three-quarters to half a mile wide.
-In SLC, the Union Pacific and the Denver & Rio Grande Western’s lands covered over 160 acres, roughly sixteen ten-acre blocks, and nearly all of it west of the city’s center.
-Ogden’s railroad yards and its adjacent 25th Street neighborhood have much in common with SLC’s west side; so much so they should be considered sister communities.
+In Salt Lake City, the Union Pacific and the Denver & Rio Grande Western’s lands covered over one hundred and sixty acres, roughly sixteen ten-acre blocks, and nearly all of it west of the city’s center.
+Ogden’s railroad yards and its adjacent 25th Street neighborhood have much in common with Salt Lake City’s west side; so much so they should be considered sister communities.

-Do you want to read the next post?
+Do you want to read the next post (Post 10)?
 SALT LAKE AS AN EARLY INDUSTRIAL CITY AND THE BEGINNING OF THE RELIEF SOCIETY HALLS

 Contributors: Special thanks to railroad historian Don Strack, who reviewed all railroad references in this post, including information about equipment and the locations of roads and depots.
-Special thanks also goes to the Spike150 organization and the Utah Legislature, who together supported and funded over a hundred exhibits, lectures, celebrations and programs about Utah and the transcontinental railroad.
-A profound gratitude to Lisa Nelson and the narrators at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.
+Special thanks also goes to the Spike150 organization and the Utah Legislature, who, together, supported and funded over a hundred exhibits, lectures, celebrations and programs about Utah and the transcontinental railroad.

 Brigham D. Madsen, Corinne: The Gentile Capital of Utah (Salt Lake City: Utah State Historical Society, 1980), 2-3.